 Judges hold special positions of trust and authority within the community - we enforce the rules, award penalties, and even disqualify players.
 Appropriately, the community expects judges to act in ways which demonstrate worthiness of that position and authority.
-For this reason, registered sex offenders are not allowed to be members of the judge program.
+For this reason, registered sex offenders will not be allowed to either become or remain in the Judge Program.
+However, we also understand the need to give everyone a fair chance to present their case when significant and exceptional circumstances resulted in a registration.